-The new development has transformed the school's northern end of the campus, between Butler and Lapraik Streets and adjacent to the primary school.
+The sports precinct has transformed the school's northern end of the campus, between Butler and Lapraik Streets and adjacent to the primary school.

-The sports precinct boasts a water polo sized heated pool enabling students to swim and train for sports such as lifesaving and water polo all year round; new tennis courts with lights and a new gymnasium, strength and conditioning gym and HPE classrooms.
+It boasts a water polo sized heated pool enabling students to swim and train for sports such as lifesaving and water polo all year round; tennis courts with lights and a gymnasium, strength and conditioning gym and HPE classrooms.